-Generally, visitors from the EU do not require a Visa to travel to Antigua, however it is always advisable to ensure you know the Visa requirements as a citizen of your country visiting Antigua before you finalise your trip.
+Generally, visitors from the Europe and North America do not require a Visa to travel to Antigua, however it is always advisable to ensure you know the Visa requirements as a citizen of your country visiting Antigua before you finalise your trip.
 Full information can be obtained via online research or by visiting the Antigua Embassy website but make sure you allow enough time for any issuance turnaround times, should a visa be required, to avoid any delays to your trip.

 As with any location around the world, all visitors to Antigua should take care to ensure they do not become a victim of crime, though crime on the island remains pretty low.